gravitational/teleport/rfd/0184-agent-auto-updates.md

   repeated Day days = 2;
   // start_hour to initiate update
   int32 start_hour = 3;
-  // wait_days after last group succeeds before this group can run int64 wait_days = 4;
+  // wait_days after last group succeeds before this group can run.
+This can only be used when the strategy is "previous-must-finish". int64 wait_days = 4;
-  // alert_after_hours specifies the number of hours to wait before alerting that the rollout is not complete. int64 alert_after_hours = 5;
-  // canary_count of agents to use in the canary deployment. int64 canary_count = 6;
+  // canary_count of agents to use in the canary deployment. int64 canary_count = 5;
-  // max_in_flight specifies agents that can be updated at the same time, by percent. string max_in_flight = 7;
+  // max_in_flight specifies agents that can be updated at the same time, by percent. string max_in_flight = 6;
 }

 // Day of the week